olwen90/Mobile-Application-Project---Olwen-PERIAUX/README.md

 Finally the file containing the data is protected by the phone's system.
 Moreover at the creation of the file a "private mode" is specified.
-Therefore the access to this file cannot be done by mainstream ways
+Therefore the access to this file cannot be done by mainstream ways.

 ![image](https://user-images.githubusercontent.com/64968589/110250219-74f6c880-7f7a-11eb-8324-4691dc0ed002.png)